 “To those individuals in the biomedical research enterprise who have endured disadvantages due to structural racism, I am truly sorry.
 NIH is committed to instituting new ways to support diversity, equity, and inclusion, and identifying and dismantling any policies and practices at our own agency that may harm our workforce and our science.”

-Historical racism has led to the marginalization and oppression of Indigenous peoples, African Americans, Latinos, and other communities of color.
+Historical racism has led to the marginalization and oppression of Indigenous peoples, African Americans, Latinos, Asian Americans, Pacific Islanders, Native Hawaiians, and other communities of color.
 This discrimination has extended to sexual and gender minorities.
 Structural racism has resulted in persistent health disparities, poor health status, and premature mortality as demonstrated by the current disproportionate burden of morbidity and mortality from COVID-19.
 Within the biomedical research enterprise, structural and institutional racism has resulted in inequitable access to funding, training, and workforce opportunities.
 NIH is in a position of influence to contribute to positive, visible, and sustainable change to break the cycle of institutional racism with systems, policies, social norms, and practices that remove stereotypes and mitigate the pervasive effects of racism.
 We must practice science in a way that ensures employing the full breadth of talent and with attention to any unintended consequences of our research that might amplify health disparities.

 NIH established the UNITE initiative to address structural racism and promote racial equity and inclusion at NIH and within the larger biomedical research enterprise.
 UNITE has five committees with the following specific aims: